Cherreads

 "Orders from above always come first, no matter what."

-Listening to the murmurs around her, Jing Shu narrowed her eyes and quickly understood.
-This alarm wasn't danger—it was a direct order from central government.
+Listening to the murmurs around her, Jing Shu narrowed her eyes as she quickly understood.
+This alarm wasn't danger.
+It was a direct order from central government.

 Thinking about calcium reminded her that in previous years the government had issued vitamins and calcium tablets annually.
-So that was how those had been produced—under urgent orders like this.
+So that's how those had been produced; under urgent orders like this.

 The speeches were interrupted.
-The two vice presidents had gone to the control room to receive the file, while Jing Shu waited idly with the rest.
+The two vice presidents had gone to the control room to receive the file, while Jing Shu waited idly with the rest, her gaze shifting around the room as the tension mounted.

-Before long, President Tie returned with sweat pouring down his face, his legs visibly trembling, while Zhou Bapi looked triumphant, almost giddy.
+Before long, President Tie returned with sweat pouring down his face, his legs visibly trembling as he stepped back into the light, while Zhou Bapi looked triumphant, almost giddy.

 After making several phone calls, Zhou Bapi finally said to President Tie, "It's your choice—are you going to say it yourself, or shall I announce it?"

 President Tie gritted his teeth, exhaled slowly, and closed his eyes.
-"I'll do it myself."
+"I will do it myself."

 "Heh."
 Zhou Bapi straightened the few hairs on his head, walked up to the podium, switched on the projector, and said, "Apologies, but we need to insert an urgent order just received from Central."

-The document appeared on the screen.
-The blood-red characters gave everyone an oppressive feeling.
+The document appeared on the screen, the light flickering against the walls.
+The blood-red characters gave everyone an oppressive feeling as they stood out against the white background.

 Holding the microphone, Zhou Bapi continued: "Because of months of torrential rain in the Jiangnan region, moss has grown unchecked, breeding countless bugs and poisonous mushrooms.
 These bugs have infested homes.
 Some carry HPV, some carry the H25 virus.
 Every day, tens of thousands die, and hundreds of thousands fall ill.

 Now Jing Shu understood why the vice president position had originally been reserved for Wang Daxian.
 He was supposed to represent Wu City in this competition.
-The purpose was clear—resources.
-Whoever won would secure more resources.
+The purpose was clear.
+It was about resources.
+Whoever won would secure more resources and gain prestige.
 Whoever lost would have to settle for scraps.
 Even if it was only medicinal resources, in the apocalypse, medicine determined survival.

 But the project had suddenly changed.
 The first test now required them to produce a massive quantity of effective insecticide within two months.

-Jing Shu frowned.
+Jing Shu's brow furrowed.
 In her previous life, Wu City hadn't produced insecticide until more than two months later, after countless people had already died, and even then the supply was scarce.

 That must have been because the Medicinal Herb Association had failed to meet the demand.